PILOT Corporation

 The PILOT Group is working to develop attractive products with high added value that will please our customers, and to “improve corporate value and brand strength” by developing sales channels.

-(2) Risks associated with business development
+(2) Risks associated with procuring raw materials, etc.

 (3) Risks associated with foreign exchange rates

-The PILOT Group conducts sales activities all over the world; the overseas sales ratio is extremely high: around 70%.
-On the other hand, most manufacturing is done in Japan, so the prices of products in each country fluctuate due to the foreign exchange rates, which in turn affect sales.
+The PILOT Group conducts sales activities all over the world; the overseas sales ratio is extremely high: around 75%.
+On the other hand, most manufacturing is done in Japan, so the cost of products in each country fluctuate due to the foreign exchange rates, which in turn affect sales.
 In preparing the consolidated financial statements, the foreign currency-denominated financial statements of overseas consolidated subsidiaries are converted into yen.
 Therefore, forex rate fluctuations affect the conversion of the foreign currency-denominated financial statements and could affect the Group’s performance and financial position.
 In addition, the Group bears the risk of forex rate fluctuations, as some transactions within and outside the Group are settled in foreign currencies.
 The Group hedges against forex rate fluctuation risk based on the settlement amount of each company, but if the yen appreciates more than expected against other currencies, the Group’s performance and financial position could be affected.

-(4) Risks associated with COVID-19
+(4) Risks associated with investment capital

-(6) Risks associated with investment securities and fixed assets
+(6) Risks associated with R&D investment

 (8) Risks associated with product quality and safety